sbarre/json-scrambler/README.md

 ```

 > [!NOTE]
 > NPM doesn't work yet.
-If you want to use this today, clone the repo, run `npm install` and then `npm run build` and look in the `dist` folder.
+There is a problem with my account.
+If you want to use this today, clone the repo, run `npm install` and then `npm run build` and look in the `dist` folder for now.

 ## Usage